raizal/insta-app/README.md

 ## Environment Variables

 ### Development
-- Frontend environment variables are stored in `frontend-insta-clone/.env`
+- Frontend environment variables are stored in `frontend/.env`
-- Backend environment variables are stored in `backend-insta-clone/.env`
+- Backend environment variables are stored in `backend/.env`

 ### Production
-- `VITE_BASE_URL` - The base URL for API requests (defaults to http://localhost:8080)
+- `BASE_URL` - The base URL for API requests (defaults to http://localhost:8080)

 ## Database